 Skip to main content

 Reference to Video lets you lock in the appearance of characters, objects, and scenes so your AI-generated videos stay visually consistent.
 Instead of hoping the model interprets your prompt correctly, you provide visual anchors — reference images that tell the model exactly what your subject looks like.
-This feature is available on Kling O3 models in the Venice Video Studio.
+This feature is available on Kling O3 and Grok Imagine R2V models in the Venice Video Studio.
+Each model family uses a different approach to reference images — see the model-specific sections below.

 When to use Reference to Video